About us

 Director of Strategy

 Joanne is a film and media education specialist with nearly three decades of experience harnessing the power of storytelling for impact and education.
-She brings her deep enthusiasm for amplifying youth voices and underrepresented communities to shape the future of rhizōma.
+She brings her passion for amplifying the voices of underrepresented communities to shape the future of rhizōma, and her deep belief in the power of youth leadership to facilitate the evolution of EMA.

 (she/her)